Study of visible-light emission in pure and methane-doped liquid argon: Measurements with liquid argon doped with methane

-Fig.~\ref{image:fig_rel_light_yield_SiPM_alpha_vs_xray_noTPB} and table~\ref{table:avr_abs_yields} summarize the results on the absolute photon yield of primary scintillations in pure liquid Ar and its mixtures with CH$_4$.
+Fig.~\ref{image:fig_rel_light_yield_SiPM_alpha_vs_xray_noTPB} and table~\ref{table:avr_abs_yields} summarize the results on the absolute photon yield of visible-light emission in pure liquid Ar and its mixtures with CH$_4$.
 Looking at these results one may conclude the following.

-For X-rays, the absolute photon yield of visible light scintillations in pure liquid Ar is about 200 photon/MeV.
+For X-rays, the absolute photon yield of visible-light emission in pure liquid Ar is about 200 photon/MeV.
 In liquid argon doped with methane, the photon yield dropped down significantly, by about an order of magnitude at a CH$_4$ content varying from 0.01 to 1\%, and then almost did not change when further increasing the content up to 10\%, reaching a plateau at about 10 photon/MeV.

 For alpha particles, the photon yield is reduced compared to that of X-rays, the reduction factor changing from 2 in pure liquid Ar (90 photon/MeV) to 7 at 1\% CH$_4$ content.
 Nevertheless, the CH$_4$ content dependence looks very similar to that of X-rays: there is an obvious trend towards a plateau, but due to the lack of data above 1\% it is not completed (at higher CH$_4$ contents the S2 signal was too weak to provide the trigger).
 Extrapolation of the data gives a plateau value of about 1 photon/MeV for the photon yield.